carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 Another useful factory method is `fromSRA`.
 The `fromSRA` method makes it possible to query the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a queue channel emitting the FASTQ files matching the specified selection criteria.

 The queries can be project IDs or accession numbers supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).

+If you want to use this functionality, you will need an [NCBI API KEY](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/), and to set the environment variable `NCBI_API_KEY` to its value.

 ~~~
 sra_ch =Channel.fromSRA('SRP043510')